LabunskyA/labunsky.info/running/skechers/index.md

 ### Race upper

-The razor-thin see-through upper is used in racing (Speed) models .
+The razor-thin see-through upper is used in racing (Speed) models.
 Think of the Nike Vaporfly upper.
 Practically invisible, but looks and feels good.
 Lock-down is great, but sizing is off.
 Looks like a sock-less upper, but I would not suggest you try.
+The form is somewhat off, many find it not very comfortable for the fingers.
 Very fragile.

 - Lifespan - 250km, varies
 - Lock-down - Great